What is Tasmanian Gothic?

 I deplore the damming of Lake Peddar and many wild rivers, but I continue to use electrical appliances.
 I oppose the export of woodchips, but I use just as much paper as ever.
 And I am torn between the need to conserve resources and the desire to take advantage of twenty-first century technology.
 These contradictions are one source of the ambiguity and gothic escapism that make my paintings so discomforting.

 Gothic need not rely on melodramatic grotesquery.
 When seen with a fresh eye the most familiar scenery becomes unexpected and exotic.
-Although painted from imagination, my landscapes are drawn from observed scenery, simplified rather than distorted to emphasize peculiar features and create stylised, but unmistakably Tasmanian settings.
+Although painted from imagination, my landscapes are drawn from observed scenery, simplified to emphasize peculiar features and create stylised but unmistakably Tasmanian settings.

 My Tasmanian Gothic returns to its true roots in the excesses of the landscape, and my current preoccupation is with revealing the Uncanny inhabiting our island.

 Art, Life and History - Elizabeth Barsham's blogs

 All content on this website © E.M.
 Christensen contact the artist: firstname.lastname@example.org